elixir-lang/elixir-lang.github.com/_posts/2021-05-19-elixir-v1-12-0-released.markdown

 excerpt: Elixir v1.12 is out with improvements to scripting, tighter Erlang/OTP 24 integration, stepped ranges, and dozen of new functions across the standard library
 ---

 Elixir v1.12 is out with improvements to scripting, tighter Erlang/OTP 24 integration, stepped ranges, and dozen of new functions across the standard library.
 Overall this is a small release, which continues our tradition of bringing Elixir developers quality of life improvements every 6 months.
+Some of these improvements directly relates with the [recent efforts of bringing Numerical Computing to Elixir](https://dashbit.co/blog/nx-numerical-elixir-is-now-publicly-available).

 Elixir v1.12 requires Erlang/OTP 22+.
 We also recommend running `mix local.rebar` after installation to upgrade to the latest Rebar versions, which includes support for Erlang OTP/24+.